TP70/DjangoRestAPI-Articles/README.md

-Django RESTFull API, using powerful tools such as TokenAuthentication, ModelViewSet and more.
+Django RESTFul API, using powerful tools such as TokenAuthentication, ModelViewSet and more.
 Rest API built to manage article and authors.